Integrated Health Management

 Review for Medical Necessity

 The company lists services, procedures, and devices that are reviewed for medical necessity.
 Depending on the customer contract, these services may result in customer or provider liability if the service is not pre-approved.
 All of the services will be reviewed post-service if a pre-service review was not done.
 Services found to be not medically necessary may not be covered.
-The list of services, Clinical Review Codes, is available on the provider website under Utilization Review/Prospective Review.
+View the list of services in our code list.

 Medical director/Physician oversight